 Okay, back to how EASY these peanut butter and jelly muffins are.

 I simply mashed the bananas with some applesauce and added in a whisked egg, some vanilla, milk, oats, flax seed for extra nutrients, and a big dose of peanut butter.
 Then I filled muffin tins 1/2 of the way with the batter.
 I placed about a teaspoon of my current favorite all fruit spread (cherry).

-Next I covered the jelly with the remaining batter and popped the oatmeal cups to bake while I finished packing for my trip.
+Then cover the jelly with the remaining batter and pop the PB an J oatmeal cups to bake.

 - 2 small over-ripe bananas